LeoNatan/LNPopupController/README.md

 ## Additional Notes

 * Legacy non-translucent tab bar and toolbars are not supported and can cause visual artifacts or layout glitches.
-Apple has many problem with such bars, and supporting those is not a priority for `LNPopupController`.
+Apple has many problems with such bars, and supporting those is not a priority for `LNPopupController`.
   * The correct way to achieve an opaque bar is to use the `UIBarAppearance.configureWithOpaqueBackground()` API, which is supported by `LNPopupController`.
 * Manually setting bottom bar properties, such as setting a tab bar’s or a toolbar’s `isHidden = true` **is explicitly discouraged by Apple and not supported by the framework**; it will lead to undefined behavior by the framework.
   * `UINavigationController.setToolbarHidden(_:animated:)` and `UITabBarController.setTabBarHidden(_:animated:)` are fully supported